yearningsolearning/finalproject/README.md

  **contribution of each member**:

-   1.AGRIMA: FRONT END OF subject_description.html, admin_subjects.html,BACKEND for connecting adminsign.html and subject_description.html.
+  **1.AGRIMA:** DESIGNING AND EXECUTING FRONT END OF subject.html, admin_subjects.html, adminsign.html BACKEND for connecting adminsign.html and subject_descriptions.html.

-   2.SANSKRITI:FRONT END OF home.html,sign.html,loginhello.html, BACKEND for connecting home.html AND sign.html.
+  **2.SANSKRITI:** DESIGNING AND EXECUTING FRONT END OF home.html,sign.html,loginhello.html, BACKEND for connecting home.html AND sign.html ,Database Hosting.

-   3.PRATISTHA:FRONT END OF subject.html,BACKEND FOR Userlogin page, User's subject page.
+  **3.PRATISTHA:** DESIGNING AND EXECUTING FRONT END OF subject_description.html,BACKEND FOR Userlogin page and User's subject page AND user's subject page and user's subject_descriptions page

+  **Integration of Database with website was done collectively by all three of us**

 **Contribution**:

 To contribute to this project, please fork the repository, make your changes, and submit a pull request.
 For detailed contribution guidelines, refer to CONTRIBUTING.md.

-**License:**

-This project is licensed under the MIT License.
-See the LICENSE file for details.